autti/veloz/experiments_notes.md

 Apparently, the previous command move a little bit the steering wheel, but not always move it with the same angle

-Playing the frames from amarillo.log, using frame_repeat_period 0.01 and frame_repeat_times 1, provided the following results:
+Playing the frames from amarillo.log, using *frame_repeat_period* 0.01 and *frame_repeat_times* 1, provided the following results:

+* 76: It shows sort of a steering wheel angle report.
-* 415: Desactivated the transmission gear, reports speed, enable parking break.
+* 415: Desactivated the transmission gear, reports speed, enable parking break in parking mode.
+It seems the command accelerates the car.
 * 3CA: possible command for steering control?
-* 216: moved GPS ?
+* 216: moved GPS ? it activated the sonars in the panel.